What is Sudden Infant Death Syndrome (SIDS)?

 Avoid Bed Sharing

 Room-sharing but not bed-sharing is advised.
 Studies show this decreases the risk of SIDS as much as 50 percent.
 These studies show that bed sharing between mother and baby, and others, can alter sleep patterns of the mother and her baby.
 Devices which claim to make bed-sharing “safe” such as co-sleepers or positioners are not advised, care should be taken to avoid using soft sleep surfaces.
 If a mother chooses to sleep in the same bed with her baby, even though this is not advised, care should be taken to avoid using soft sleep surfaces.
 Quilts, blankets, pillows, comforters, or other soft materials should not be placed under the baby.
-Do not smoke or use substances such as alcohol or drugs, which may make it hard to wake.
+Do not smoke or use substances such as alcohol or drugs, which may make it hard for you to wake up.
 Unlike cribs, which are made to meet safety standards for babies, adult beds are not made for a baby.
 They may carry a risk of your baby being trapped and suffocated on accident.

 Do not smoke when you are pregnant and do not allow others to smoke around your baby.
 Keep all of your home, your car, and other vehicles smoke-free to protect your baby.
 Babies and young children exposed to smoke have more colds and other disease, as well as an increased risk of SIDS.

 If your baby seems sick, call your doctor or clinic right away.
 Parents should take their babies for routine well baby check-ups and immunizations.
 Claims that immunizations increase the risk of SIDS are not proven by research.
 Babies who receive their scheduled immunizations are less likely to die of SIDS.
 If a baby ever has an event where they stop breathing and turn blue or limp, the baby should be checked by a doctor to figure out the cause.

 Breastfeed Your Baby